Loving and Partying at Chico: 'The Best Latino Gay Bar' in Montebello | KCET

 "Tastemakers & Earthshakers: Notes from Los Angeles Youth Culture, 1943 – 2016" is a multimedia exhibition that traverses eight decades of style, art, and music, and presents vignettes that consider youth culture as a social class, distinct issues associated with young people, principles of social organization, and the emergence of subcultural groups.
 Citing the 1943 Zoot Suit Riots as a seminal moment in the history of Los Angeles, the exhibition emphasizes a recirculation of shared experiences across time, reflecting recurrent and ongoing struggles and triumphs.

 Through a series of articles, Artbound is digging deeper into the figures and themes explored in "Tastemakers & Earthshakers."
-The show is on view at the Vincent Price Art Museum through February 25, 2017.
+The show was on view from October 15, 2016 to February 25, 2017 at the Vincent Price Art Museum.

 A Mexican and a Jew walk into a bar.